Inspector Lewis: Lewis

-In the pilot episode, Lewis returns to Oxford from a two-year stint training police in the British Virgin Islands, following the death of his wife Valerie in a hit-and-run accident.
+In the pilot episode, Lewis returns to Oxford from a two-year stint training police in the British Virgin Islands, following the death of his wife Valerie in a hit-and-run collision in London.
 Lewis still must work partly in the shadow of the now-five-years-dead Inspector Morse, who sometime prior to his death had worked a case involving one of the murder suspects as a juvenile.
 In the new series, Lewis gains his own junior, Detective Sergeant James Hathaway (played by Laurence Fox), a Cambridge-educated man who joined the police after giving up training for the priesthood.
 Another staple of the series, pathologist Dr. Laura Hobson (played by Clare Holman), who appears late in the Morse series, continues on through all of the Lewis episodes as a witty part of the team, with a cynical sense of humour and as a romantic interest to him.
+In the second series, DS Hathaway discovers that career criminal Simon Monkford inadvertently killed Mrs. Lewis when he lost control of a get-away car after a bank robbery; Monkford pleads guilty to manslaughter.

 After Robbie retires (and before he returns to work at the request of their superior, Chief Superintendent Jean Innocent, played by Rebecca Front), Hathaway gains his own assistant, Detective Sergeant Elizabeth (Lizzie) Maddox (played by Angela Griffin).
 Maddox is black, married, smart, and usually very matter of fact, and occasionally shows a sense of humour in her work with James (and Robbie).
 In one episode, she is almost killed (an attempted murder by the villain of the episode).

 The popularity of the one-off episode spurred the continuation of the story into a total of nine series comprising 33 episodes, the most recent airing in 2015.
 In the latest series, Lewis had retired from the police force, but is brought back as a consultant to work with Hathaway, who is now a detective inspector himself.

 Casting

 Two notable differences between the Lewis from the novels and Whately's portrayal is that Lewis in the novels is Welsh and in his early sixties.
-However, Colin Dexter has stated that the younger Lewis is an improvement on the character he originally created.
+However, Colin Dexter has stated that the younger Lewis is an improvement on the character he created.